 Many newer guitarists are intimidated by the truss rod, but remember, it’s there to be used.
-Its purpose is to correct the bow of your guitar’s neck.
+Its purpose is to correct the bow of your guitar’s neck (more on truss rods for guitars in our guide).
 If you have excess relief, or concave bow, on your neck, this can cause intonation problems as the strings are further away from the fretboard than they should be, resulting in excess travel when playing.

 In this case, you will need to tighten the truss rod, adding tension to the neck and reducing the bow.
 Like a saddle adjustment, this should be done in small increments.

 The height of your guitar’s action is the distance from the string to the fretboard.
 Not only does this make a huge difference to the playability of your guitar, but it can also affect your guitar’s intonation.
 Excess action means the string needs to move further to contact the fretboard, and this can have a similar effect to bending a string, which intentionally alters pitch.

 A reduction in action height will almost certainly help with intonation issues, but remember, too little action height will result in fret buzz, particularly at the high end of the fretboard.

 For more on action, read our full guide.

 Sometimes it’s not the tools, it’s the worker.
 Having too heavy-handed a technique can indeed cause problems with guitar intonation, and although you won’t need to adjust your guitar, you will need to adjust your playing style, which is in most cases way harder than a quick turn of a screw, especially for seasoned players.